MSc in Sociology

 Research methods

 This course comprises three sections: research design, qualitative methods and statistics.
-The statistics section consists of eight statistics lectures and eight computer-based sessions in the IT Laboratory (Michaelmas term).
+The statistics section consists of eight statistics lectures and eight computer-based sessions (Michaelmas term).
 The qualitative methods section (Michaelmas term) consists of eight lectures.
 The research design section (Hilary term) consists of eight lectures and classes.
 Part-time students take the three sections of the research methods course in the listed term of the first year of study.

 Option papers